thiago95macedo/weth/addons/website_event_track/README.md

 Add a talk proposal form on your events to allow visitors to submit talks and speakers.
 Organize the validation process of every talk, and schedule easily.

-Odoo's unique frontend and backend integration makes organization and publication so easy.
+WETH's unique frontend and backend integration makes organization and publication so easy.
 Easily design beautiful speaker biographies and talks description.

 Agenda and List of Talks
 ------------------------